jaredboice/daniel-san/README-npm.md

 ## Description

 **Daniel-San** is a node-based budget-projection engine that helps your finances find balance.
-The program offers multi-frequency accounting triggers, including: once, daily, weekly, bi-weekly, tri-weekly, monthly, annually and more.
+The program features multi-currency conversion, multi-frequency accounting triggers, including: once, daily, weekly, bi-weekly, tri-weekly, monthly, annually and more.
 And special adjustments allow the movement of process-dates beyond holidays and weekends.

 ## Install, Import & Execute